ovant/microbit-v2-samples/README.md

     sudo apt install cmake
     sudo apt install gcc-arm-none-eabi binutils-arm-none-eabi
 ```

-## Yotta
-For backwards compatibility with [microbit-samples](https://github.com/lancaster-university/microbit-samples) users, we also provide a yotta target for this repository.

 ## Docker
 You can use the [Dockerfile](https://github.com/lancaster-university/microbit-v2-samples/blob/master/Dockerfile) provided to build the samples, or your own project sources, without installing additional dependencies.